brimdata/zq/docs/tutorials/zed.md

 Obviously this is only the tip of the iceberg in terms of things that can be done with the `zed` command.
 Some suggested next steps:

-1. Dig deeper into Zed lakes by having a look at the [`super db` command](../commands/super-db.md) documentation.
+1. Dig deeper into SuperDB data lakes by having a look at the [`super db` command](../commands/super-db.md) documentation.
 2. Get a better idea of ways you can query your data by looking at the [Zed language documentation](../language/README.md).